folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 exhaustively match on all the cases.
 Functional languages have had these features for a very long time.
 In recent years they have also made their way into non-functional languages (Rust, Swift, Kotlin).

-## Reversibility and Purity

 Secondly, purity and immutability are very valuable in implementing and testing reversibility.
-The type system can actually guarantee that we've not forgotten to revert anything.
+The type system can actually guarantee that we have not forgotten to revert anything.

 In a pure language, given functions `f :: a -> b` and `g :: b -> a` to prove that f and g are inverses it is enough to prove that
 `f . g = identity && g . f = identity`.
 In an impure language, we can never be sure that the outside world is not mutated.
 Because we don't need to consider a context here, checking that reversibility works is as simple as comparing initial and final states for all transitions.

-# Discussion

 # Conclusion

-we've given an encoding of the PPDP semantics in the haskell programming language.
+we have given an encoding of the PPDP semantics in the Haskell programming language.
 By embedding the semantics we can now run and verify our example programs automatically.

+# Appendix

+\appendix

-# Notes on haskell notation and syntax
+Notes on Haskell notation and syntax

-## Performing IO in Haskell
+# Performing IO in Haskell

 One of Haskell's key characteristics is that it is pure.
 This means that our computations can't have any observable effect to the outside world.
 Purity enables us to reason about our programs (referential transparency) and enables compiler optimizations.